brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ```

-So we added the 'about' field.
-And we also improved docs with 'description' fields.
+We have added the 'about' field.
+We also improved docs with 'description' fields.
 Let's see our docs now:

 <img src="./images/informationInputAfter.png" width="400">

 If you click on "about" and "subtopicId", you will be able to read the descriptions added for those fields.
 Ain't that beautiful?
 We are writting our app and writting our API docs at the same time in the exact same place.
 Cool!

-So, now we may add a new field, called 'about' to our mutation, inside the information field that is expecting a InformationInput typed data.
-Since or new field is not mandatory, our app is still running just fine.
-Try making it required (!) and see our guardian GraphQL layer in action.
+Now we may add a new field 'about' when calling our mutation.
+Since our new field is not mandatory, our app should still be running just fine.

-Schema created!
-We can go ahead and write the resolver, right?
-Not so fast ...
-What about a little TDD?
+Our schema is created.
+Before we actually implement the saving of that data, what about a little TDD?

 The scema is easily visible on the frontend and I feel it's ok to write it without any tests.
 But the resolver action is something that sure deserves a test to help us move faster.

 ### Writing tests

 Most of my tests run against the GraphQL layer.
 Doing so, so they also test the schema because if some wrong data is sent, errors will be returned.
-So I could have written the test before the schema.
-What is the correct order?

-Sometimes I feel it's better to write them first, sometimes I write the scema first.
-No strict rule on that.
-Eperience and feeling taking precedence.

 So, now let's write our test to add the 'about' data in our query and see if it is returned back when we read the thread with it's informations.